|Before you arrive...||

 |BCB core course content, and some materials to refresh or prepare for them.||

-Concepts described in these two courses will be helpful for students to have preparation for Stat 430:
+Concepts described in the following two courses are helpful for students to prepare for Stat 430 or Stat 587 and 588:

 Stat 330.
 Probability and Statistics for Computer Science.
 Topics from probability and statistics applicable to computer science.
 Basic probability; Random variables and their distributions; Elementary probabilistic simulation; Queuing models; Basic statistical inference; Introduction to regression.